Ethan826/golf_tee_game/README.md

 ![golf tee game image](http://i.imgur.com/5eCYvIy.jpg)

+This is not yet set up for a good UI experience.
+You need to edit the `main.rs` file to choose what functionality to use.
+It’s currently set up to give you all winning games starting with a vertex open.

 Interesting things I’ve learned
 -------------------------------

-There the most solutions are for this kind of game (starting with an open space at the middle of an outer row), 85,258:
+There are the most solutions are for this kind of game (starting with an open space at the middle of an outer row), 85,258:

         x
        x x